aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

 ### Step 1:

-Next, we will add AWS credentials to allow Rancher Multi-Cluster Manager to create and manage EKS clusters.
-In the left menu, click on **`Cloud Credentials`**.
+Next, we will add AWS credentials to allow Rancher Multi-Cluster Manager to create and manage Amazon EKS clusters.
+In the left menu, click `Cloud Credentials`.
 You will not see any credentials yet.

 ![rancher-cluster-creds-home](/static/images/content/31-cluster-creds-home.png)